 - ensure that your property is left to the intended beneficiaries

 - express your wishes for the care of minor children

 - reduce the cost of transferring property upon death

 You should seek professional help when planning your estate and preparing your Will.
 Your lawyer is best qualified to help you in preparing your will.
-Your financial advisor can assist you in ensuring that your Will aligns with your overall estate plan and allows you to minimize any tax or probate fees.
+Your financial advisor can assist you in ensuring that your Will aligns with your overall estate plan which may help minimize associated costs.